developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ## Configuration

 ### WebPageCapture
 **Applies to Android devices only**.
-Controls the ability of an Enterprise Browser app to capture for diagnostics purposes the source and rendered screen of the WebView window currently in the foreground.
-When enabled (value=1), For complete instructions, see the [WebCapture User Guide](../webcapture).
+Controls the ability of an Enterprise Browser app to capture for diagnostics purposes the source location and rendered screen of the WebView window currently in the foreground.
+When enabled (value=1), For complete instructions, see the [Capture a Screen](../capture) user guide.

 **Possible Values**: